aiekick/ImGuiFileDialog/README.md

 ### Customize ImGuiFileDialog :

-You just need to write your own config file by override the file : ImGuiFileDialog/ImGuiFileDialogConfig.h like i do here with CustomImGuiFileDialogConfig.h
+You can customize many aspects of ImGuiFileDialog by overriding `ImGuiFileDialogConfig.h`.

-After that, for let ImGuiFileDialog your own custom file, you must define the preprocessor directive CUSTOM_IMGUIFILEDIALOG_CONFIG with the path of you custom config file.
+To enable your customizations, define the preprocessor directive CUSTOM_IMGUIFILEDIALOG_CONFIG with the path of your custom config file.
-This path must be relative to the directory where you put ImGuiFileDialog module.
+This path must be relative to the directory where you put the ImGuiFileDialog module.

-Thats all.

-You can check by example in this repo with the file CustomImGuiFileDialogConfig.h :
+This operation is demonstrated in `CustomImGuiFileDialog.h` in the example project to:
-- this trick was used for have custom icon font instead of labels for buttons or messages titles
+* Have a custom icon font instead of labels for buttons or message titles
-- you can also use your custom imgui button, the button call stamp must be same by the way :)
+* Customize the button text (the button call signature must be the same, by the way! :)

 The Custom Icon Font (in [CustomFont.cpp](CustomFont.cpp) and [CustomFont.h](CustomFont.h)) was made with [ImGuiFontStudio](https://github.com/aiekick/ImGuiFontStudio) i wrote for that :)
 ImGuiFontStudio is using also ImGuiFileDialog.